bendalab/thunderfish/doc/thunderfish.md

 - automatically analyze all wav files in the current working directory and save analysis results and plot to files:
   > thunderfish -s -p *.wav
 - analyze all wav files in the river1/ directory, use all CPUs, and write files directly to "results/":
-  > thunderfish -j -s -p -o results/ *.wav
+  > thunderfish -j -s -p -o results/ river1/*.wav
 - analyze all wav files in the river1/ directory and write files to "results/river1/":
   > thunderfish -s -p -o results/ -k river1/*.wav
 - write configuration file: